zhangwei03020915/abp/docs/en/tutorials/microservice/part-06.md

 ABP Studio adds the package reference and arranges the [module](../../framework/architecture/modularity/basics.md) dependency.

-> Instead of directly adding such a package reference, it can be best to import the module first (right-click the `CloudCrm.Ordering` module, select the _Import Module_ command and import the `CloudCrm.CatalogService` module), then install the package reference.
+> Instead of directly adding such a package reference, it can be best to import the module first (right-click the `CloudCrm.OrderingService`, select the _Import Module_ command and import the `CloudCrm.CatalogService` module), then install the package reference.
 In that way, it would be easy to see and keep track of inter-module dependencies.

 ### Using the Products Integration Service